mens-et-manus/unity-examples/README.md

 ## Setup Unity with Git Version Control
 Once we have setup git and lfs we should place all large files in the Assets/LargeFiles subdirectory.
 That way they will all be automatically added to git-lfs.

+If you are using `Git Desktop`, and you have cloned this repository, then there is no additional setup you need to do.
+Although you could do the optional `SmartMerge` setup if you are actually doing a lot of collaboration.

+If you are setting up command-line support, or setting up a new repository from scratch, ir setting up a new Unity Project, follow the appropriate instructions below:

 ### Setup: Once per Computer